-During and immediately after reset, all I/O pins have their input buffers disabled with the exception of the pins that need pullups or pull-downs, as noted in Table 7.
+All I/O pins have their input buffers disabled with the exception of the pins that need pull-ups or pull-downs, as noted in Table 7.

 Adding a parallel termination to EXTCLK may prove useful in further enhancing signal integrity.
 Be sure to verify overshoot/undershoot and signal integrity specifications on actual hardware.